 Best Magic Tricks Ever Created

 After performing thousands of magic shows together, attended many magic conventions around the world, and students of magic with a large library, we are quite knowledgeable about magic history and could make a great list for you of the best magic tricks ever.
-However, we wanted to open this up to someone that has a bit of a time-machine to past eras of magic.
+However, we wanted to open this up to someone that has even more of a time-machine to past eras of magic.
 He's a magic historian and theater scholar, as well as a University teacher.
-In addition, he wrote his Ph.D. dissertation on magic during the French Belle Epoque which is arguably the era of the height of magic performance.
+In addition, he wrote his Ph.D. dissertation on magic during the French Belle Epoque which is arguably the era of the height of magic performance and illusions.
 Read on...

 by Dr. Will Given